 Adding content to a new WordPress website

 Typically, you have one of two document formats in a WordPress website.
 They are Posts and Pages.

-I know it’s confusing, so check out this page for more a more detailed explanation: In WordPress, What are the Differences Between Posts and Pages?.
+I know it’s confusing, so check out this page for a more detailed explanation: In WordPress, What are the Differences Between Posts and Pages?.

 Updates and maintenance

 Obviously, the minute details will change depending on what you want from your website.
-But one thing that won’t change is the importance of keeping your WordPress software (often referred to as core files), themes and plugins up to date.
+But one thing that won’t change is the importance of keeping your WordPress software (often referred to as core files), themes, and plugins up to date.

-One of the biggest ways to get into a site is via out of date plugins and themes.
+One of the easiest ways to get into a site is via out-of-date plugins and themes.
 And once a hacker gets in and does his/her thing, cleaning up the mess can take time and cost money.

 Another reason to update plugins and themes is that they tend to work better.